facebook/react-native-website/website/blog/2019-03-12-releasing-react-native-059.md

 ![0.58's CLI is slow to start](/react-native/blog/assets/0.58-cli-speed.png)![0.58's CLI is nearly instantaneous](/react-native/blog/assets/0.59-cli-speed.png)

+## 🚀 Upgrading to 0.59

+We heard your feedback regarding the [React Native upgrade process](https://github.com/react-native-community/discussions-and-proposals/issues/68) and we are taking steps to improve the experience in [future releases](https://github.com/react-native-community/discussions-and-proposals/issues/64#issuecomment-444775432).
+To upgrade to 0.59, we recommend using [`rn-diff-purge`](https://github.com/react-native-community/rn-diff-purge) to determine what has changed between your current React Native version and 0.59, then applying those changes manually.
+Once you've upgraded your project to 0.59, you will be able to use the newly improved `react-native upgrade` command (based on `rn-diff-purge`!) to upgrade to 0.60 and beyond as newer releases become available.

 ## 🔨 Breaking Changes

-`react-native-git-upgrade` was outdated and troublesome, so we killed it.
-Please use `react-native upgrade` from now on.
-It makes use of [rn-diff-purge](https://github.com/react-native-community/rn-diff-purge) under the covers.

-Android also was cleaned up according to Google's recommendations, which resulted in potential breakage of existing apps (presented as a runtime crash `You need to use a Theme.AppCompat theme (or descendant) with this activity.`).
-In `AndroidManifest.xml`, make sure that the `android:theme` value is an `AppCompat` theme like `@style/Theme.AppCompat.Light.NoActionBar`.
+Android support in 0.59 has been cleaned up following Google's latest recommendations, which may result in potential breakage of existing apps.
+This issue might present as a runtime crash and a message, "You need to use a Theme.AppCompat theme (or descendant) with this activity".
+We recommend updating your project's `AndroidManifest.xml` file, making sure that the `android:theme` value is an `AppCompat` theme (such as `@style/Theme.AppCompat.Light.NoActionBar`).

+The `react-native-git-upgrade` command has been removed in 0.59, in favor of the newly improved `react-native upgrade` command.

 ## 🤗 Thanks